smol-ai/ainews-web-2025/src/content/issues/24-04-11-ainews-mergestral-meta-mtiav2-cohere-rerank-3-google-infini-attention.md

 date: '2024-04-11T22:56:47.954323Z'
 original_slug: ainews-mergestral-meta-mtiav2-cohere-rerank-3
 description: >-
-  Meta is set to roll out Llama 3 next week, marking a significant open-source large language model release.
-Additionally, Meta announced their new MTIAv2 chips designed for enhanced training and inference performance, though they are not commercially available.
+  **Mistral AI** released the Mixtral-8x22B, a 176B MoE model with ~40B active parameters and 65k token context length, achieving *77.3% on MMLU* and outperforming other open-source models.
+Meanwhile, **Cohere** launched Command R+, an open-vocabulary model with strong multilingual capabilities that outperforms GPT-4 Turbo in some non-English benchmarks, and **Meta** announced their MTIAv2 chips designed for advanced training and inference acceleration.
 tags:
-  - meta
-  - llama-3
-  - mtiav2
-  - large-language-models
-  - open-source
+  - untagged
+companies: []
+models: []
+topics:
-  - model-release
+  - untagged
 ---